Twice baked, savory sweet potatoes stuffed with creamy goat cheese, sautéed balsamic onions, and rosemary.

 It worked!
 It worked!
 It worked!!

 Travis said they were delicious, and he didn’t make a face while he ate them.
+That’s a win in my books!!
 Although, as he walked up to the table, I saw him narrowing his eyes at the sweet potatoes, and he pointed to them and said,

 “Um, what are those?”

 They still have the classic sweet potato flavor, but they’re super creamy because of the goat cheese, and the balsamic onions give it a savory tang.
-I also added garlic powder and rosemary to kick up the flavor.
-I loved these potatoes, and will definitely be adding them to our menu rotation.
+I also added garlic powder and dried rosemary to kick up the flavor.
+I loved these sweet potatoes, and will definitely be adding them to our menu rotation.
+Every time I’ve made them for special occasions or dinner parties, everyone has loved them.
+I can definitely see them being the perfect addition to a Thanksgiving dinner!

-I could eat a few of these as a main course but they would also be perfect side dish to roasted chicken, grilled salmon, or pork loin.
-You can’t really see the balsamic onions, because they’re diced and mixed into the sweet potatoes.
-Drizzling some balsamic glaze over the top, let’s people know what flavors are in it, and it makes a really pretty presentation!
+I could eat a few of these as a main course but they would also be a perfect side dish to roasted chicken, grilled salmon, or pork loin.
+You can’t really see the balsamic onions because they’re diced and mixed into the sweet potatoes.
+Drizzling some balsamic glaze over the top lets people know what flavors are in it and it makes a really pretty presentation!